Definition of SEO

 Reviews or rather honest feedback about your business services and products are essential in SEO.
 Moreover, most consumers use reviews of past customers to know whether to use your services or not.

-Based on reviews’ power, it may be tempting to pay someone to do good reviews for your business or even pose as a customer.
+It may be tempting to pay someone to do good reviews for your business or even pose as a customer based on reviews’ power.
 However, this is not wise and will lead to penalties and punishment by search engines.

 a.
 Offer Exemplary Services